A Hierarchical Sharded Blockchain Balancing Performance and Availability: System Overview

 A local member maintains the lower-level local chain with a single copy of a shard and, using a PBFT-like protocol \cite{castro1999practical,PeerBFT} with other local members in the same zone, reaches consensus on the local blocks proposed by their respective full member to produce a locally agreed-upon sequence.
 Local members can verify the state of local transactions but cannot verify global transactions.
 They also detect potentially faulty full members through a fine-grained auditing mechanism and, upon detecting failure, can replace the faulty full member with a newly recruited honest one.

 Clients submit incoming user transactions to a member within the same zone operating a PyloChain server that they trust.
 Each user transaction includes read/write sets for a state database, where each entry contains a (key, value, version) tuple, with the version being defined by a block number and transaction offset \cite{HyperledgerFabric}.
 Each state is associated with ownership information (i.e., a shard index), which is used to determine the transaction type.
-As PyloChain uses the O-X-O-V model \cite{dylochain}, it categorizes transaction types into local (single shard) and global (multiple shards or remote shards).
-Local transactions are executed in parallel across multiple local chains, speculatively updating local states, while global transactions are executed and validated only on the main chain.
-Global transactions may abort conflicting local transactions, also known as interference \cite{dylochain}.